 Level of Evidence

 Knee Surgery, Sports Traumatology, Arthroscopy

-Decker, Leslie M.; Moraiti, Constantina O.; Stergiou, Nicholas; and Georgoulis, Anastasios D., "New insights into anterior cruciate ligament deficiency and reconstruction through the assessment of knee kinematic variability in terms of nonlinear dynamics" (2011).
+Decker, Leslie M.; Moraiti, Constantina O.; Stergiou, Nikolaos; and Georgoulis, Anastasios D., "New insights into anterior cruciate ligament deficiency and reconstruction through the assessment of knee kinematic variability in terms of nonlinear dynamics" (2011).
 Journal Articles.
 89.